 GIA dossiers with sufficient information, IGI's mini-grading reports, often issued to vendors in shopping malls, are limited in providing sufficient data about a diamond, especially its cut quality.

-are buying an IGI graded diamond, make sure you buy a diamond with a full IGI
+When considering IGI graded diamonds, buy one with a full IGI

-report issued by one of their well-established labs in the U.S. or Antwerp.
+report issued by their well-established labs in the U.S. or Antwerp.